aucloud/terraform-vcd-vm-deploy/README.md

 - A [destroy workflow, which triggers recreation of resources afterwards](.github/workflows/destroy-recreate.yml), which can be used for refreshing.

 ## Making it work for your environment
-This project requires a number of elements in order for this to work within an AUCloud tenancy
+This project requires a number of elements in order for this to work within an AUCloud tenancy:

 ### Upload a Ubuntu cloud image into a catalog